-Following the completion of scallop surveys and a meeting of the Scallop Fishery Advisory Committee (ScFAC), the part opening of the commercial scallop fishery was approved.
+Following the completion of scallop surveys and a recommendation by the Scallop Fishery Advisory Committee (ScFAC), an opening of the commercial scallop fishery has been approved by the Minister.

 The notice below establishes the open area and season dates for the commercial scallop fishery.

-Notice Tasmanian Commercial Scallop Fishery 2021 Season Dates and Open Area
+Notice Tasmanian Commercial Scallop Fishery 2022 Season Dates and Open Area (PDF 154Kb)

 To fish in this year's commercial scallop season licence holders must apply to activate a fishing licence (scallop) by completing the 'Vary a Fishing Licence (Scallop)' application form.
 Participating vessels must also have an operating vessel monitoring system (VMS).